 Designed by: Dutch furniture designer Piet Hein Eek

-It’s not just a recording studio: this rustic cabin is actually a miniature mobile home, with a plastic and steel frame, on wheels.
-Inside, it’s a sleek blue room, outfitted with a modernist desk and homey mismatched cushions.
-There’s not a slice of wood in sight.
+It’s not just a recording studio: this rustic cabin is a miniature mobile home with a plastic and steel frame on wheels.
+Inside, it’s a sleek blue room outfitted with a modernist desk and homey mismatched cushions.
+There’s not a slice of wood in sight. –Christine Lagorio-Chafkin

-This shelter-like relaxation space was designed with the intent of disrupting its users daily routines and creating an appreciation for outdoor activities.
+This shelter-like relaxation space was designed to disrupt users’ daily routines and create an appreciation for outdoor activities.
 It was also intended as an escape from the mundane.
-Mathematical minds might appreciate this truncated-cubic-octahedron shape, and the circular skylight seems built not just for letting in the sun, but also for freeing thoughts.
+Mathematical minds might appreciate this truncated cubic octahedron shape, and the circular skylight seems built not just for letting in the sun but also for freeing thoughts.

 Polyhedron